 This might lead to the activity of branches being included in several reports.

-With regard to the responsibilities of the SRB and NRAs within the SRMR, the scope is determined to cover, at a minimum, significant institutions and cross-border less-significant institutions.
+With regard to the responsibilities of the SRB and NRAs within the SRMR, the scope is determined to cover, at a minimum, significant institutions and cross-border less significant institutions.

 Governance